ngzuwayne/Ultimate-Tic-Tac-Toe-In-Scala/README.md

-# Ultimate Tic Tac Toe in Scala
+# Ultimate Tic-Tac-Toe in Scala

 This was a university project I completed in my second year, circa August 2024.